Stedi-Public-Archive/typesuite/README.md

 TypeSuite™ is a TypeScript client for the NetSuite [SuiteTalk Web Services API](https://www.netsuite.com/portal/developers/resources/suitetalk-documentation.shtml).

-**Note: TypeSuite is currently in alpha.
+**Note: TypeSuite is currently in alpha and subject to [several limitations](#current-limitations).
 There are still several features to add and bugs to fix, and there will likely be breaking changes.
 We'd love to get your feedback to get it out of alpha ASAP.**

 TypeSuite was built by the team at [Stedi](https://www.stedi.com), a platform for B2B trade.
 If you're using TypeSuite to improve how your business operates, we'd love to hear from you.